 Journalistic Writing and Internet Publishing

-This course will be offered in SS 2016.
+This course will be offered in SS 2017.

 Basismodul 1.3: Professional Skills

 Prof. Dr. Josef Schmied

-V: English as an International Academic Language (271431-103) M_AA__1, M_Ch_3, M_Ch_1, B_InEn3, B_MP2_1, B_MP1_1, D_InEM7, D_InEM5, B_Eu__3, B_Eu__1, M_MK__3, M_MK__1, MHAA__H,
+S: English as an International Academic Language (271431-103)

+M\Ch\3, M\Ch\1, B\InEn3, B\MP2\1, B\MP1\1, D\InEM7, D\InEM5, B\Eu\\3,

+B\Eu\\1, M\MK\\3, M\MK\\1, MHAA\\H, M\AA\\1

-First Meeting: 22.10.2015
+First Meeting: 20.10.2016

-Thursday, 09:15-10:45 / 2/W017
+Thursday, 09:15-10:45, 2/N001

 Content:

 This course introduces students to a broad variety of "Englishes" that are used as a lingua franca in science and technology.
 I will present a wide range of theoretical and practical approaches, from concepts to practical text optimisation.
 Students will learn to improve their own drafts.
 Student suggestions are very welcome.
-Objectives:

-By the end of the course, students - have a basic idea of different genres/text-types of English as a lingua franca world-wide, - can distinguish academic genres and sub-genres according to level and audience/readership (from student papers to PhD theses, from conference talks to research articles), - have developed an awareness of basic linguistic means that help to create effective academic texts (like "hedges", "cohesion", etc.) - have a broad survey of research methodologies (using computerised textcollections to analyse different surface features), - have a clear idea of conventions in different culture-specific traditions, - have tried to write small research texts (abstracts, proposals, reviews) by themselves, etc. Requirements for credits:
+Objectives: By the end of the course, students - have a basic idea of different genres/text-types of English as a lingua franca world-wide, - can distinguish academic genres and sub-genres according to level and audience/readership (from student papers to PhD theses, from conference talks to research articles), - have developed an awareness of basic linguistic means that help to create effective academic texts (like "hedges", "cohesion", etc.) - have a broad survey of research methodologies (using computerised textcollections to analyse different surface features), - have a clear idea of conventions in different culture-specific traditions, - have tried to write small research texts (abstracts, proposals, reviews) by themselves, etc. Requirements for credits:

 Students write 3 small texts (abstract, project proposal, review).

 Basismodul 1.4: Cultural Encounters

 Prof. Dr. Cecile Sandten

-S: Writing B(I)ack in the Union Jack M_AA__1
+S: Writing B(I)ack in the Union Jack M\AA\\1

-Wednesday, 11:30-13:00, 2/W021 First Meeting: 14.10.2015
+Wednesday, 11:30-13:00, 2/N106 First Meeting: 12.10.2016

 Content:

 Due to its colonial legacy, today's British society is characterized by complex social, cultural and racial encounters.
 By introducing students to the works of Black and Asian writers in Britain, this seminar offers historically informed literary and cultural contexts for an understanding of contemporary British multi-ethnic society.
 Dealing with literary representations of diasporic identities, students will engage with the questions of belonging, the search for identity, the concept of 'home' and the hybrid notion of living 'in-between' two cultures.

 Objectives:

 Focusing on Britain's diverse cultural heritage, we will explore a wide spectrum of literary and theoretical texts from a postcolonial perspective, ranging from Sam Selvon's novel The Lonely Londoners (1956), Buchi Emecheta's semi-autobiographical text Second-Class Citizen (1974), Hanif Kureishi's filmscript (and film) My Beautiful Laundrette (1985), Meera Syal's novel Anita and Me (1996), or Chris Cleave's more recent novel The Other Hand (2008) to short stories, poems and critical essays by selected authors.
 Thus, students will get an in-depth knowledge of the literary, cultural and socio-historical contexts in and against which Black and Asian British literature is written and read.
+In addition, Meera Syal's BBC-4 Englishlanguage sketch comedy Goodness Gracious Me (1996-2001) will be discussed in greater detail as part of the idea of postcolonial laughter.

 Prerequisite:

 A completed BA in English.